open-feature/flagd/README.md

 ## 📝 Further Documentation

-Further documentation including flagd configuration options, fractional evaluation, targeting rules and flag configuration merging strategies can be found [on this page](docs/README.md).
+Further documentation including flagd configuration options, fractional evaluation, targeting rules and flag configuration merging strategies can be found at [flagd.dev](https://flagd.dev/), or [in this repository](./docs/index.md).

 ## 🫶 Contributing